-(Ord. of 9-7-1999, § 1(4-402); Ord.
-No. 06-04, § 1, 2-6-2006)

 Sec.
 6-489.
 Minimum policy guidelines.

 The following shall be the minimum policy guidelines the Northwest Trade and Convention Center Authority shall use in regulating the consumption and sale of alcoholic beverages on the premises of the Northwest Georgia Trade and Convention Center: